Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/Post.md

 Ok, to be fair this doesn't handle escape sequences like `\t`, `\n`, etc. which are allowed in JSON strings.
 Handling those is not very interesting, so I will cheat here by claiming that this is left as an exercise for the reader. 🙂

-With all of the literals out of the way, we can group them into a single parser.
+With all the literals out of the way, we can group them into a single parser.
 This is not necessary, but it makes it slightly easier to reason about the grammar.

 ```fsharp
 namespace MyJsonProcessor